-The Department of Modern Languages and Literatures encompasses the study of French, German, Italian, Spanish, Portuguese, Hebrew, and Yiddish-speaking worlds.
-More than 300 courses are offered every year, from introductory language classes to advanced graduate seminars in literature and theory.
+The Department of Modern Languages and Literatures encompasses the study of French, German, Hebrew, Italian, Portuguese, Spanish, and Yiddish.
+More than 100 courses are offered every year, including introductory language classes, upper-level topics courses and community-based practicums, and advanced graduate seminars in literature and theory.

 The department is the birthplace of the Modern Language Association and home to Modern Language Notes, one of the leading academic journals in literary studies.

 Undergraduates who major or minor in one of our programs gain nuanced understanding not only of the language, culture, and literature they choose to study, but of the ways different systems of expression shape how we see the world.
 Shared emphasis on the analysis of complex texts—poems, novels, essays, plays, films—provides students with critical tools valuable in any professional context.
 The major, especially when coupled with study abroad, prepares students for graduate study in humanistic fields as well as for global careers and professions where language expertise is an expectation.
 The minor can complement any number of major courses of study in the humanities, social sciences, science, or engineering.

 Graduate students enrolled in our Ph.D. programs in German, Jewish Languages and Literatures (Hebrew, Yiddish), and Romance Languages (French, Italian, or Spanish) hail from all over the world.
 A combination of fellowships and graduate teaching assistantships across five years of study provides students pedagogical training and opportunities to acquaint themselves with the norms of the discipline.
 Upon earning their doctorates, they go on to teach in colleges, universities, and high schools in the U.S. and abroad, as well as to diverse careers in cultural institutions, public agencies, and the private sector.